perryzheng/codepath-rottentomatoes/README.md

 * User can pull to refresh the movie list
 * All images fade in - done
 * For the large poster, load the low-res image first, switch to high-res when complete - done
-* User sees error message when there's a networking error.
 * Customize the highlight and selection effect of the cell.
 * Customize the navigation bar
 * Add a tab bar for Box Office and DVD.